wistia/fresh-url/README.md

 Yuck!

-Fresh URL automatically coordinates with the analytics services you're using on your page and eliminates the UTM clutter from your URL.
+Fresh URL removes the UTM codes from the URL in a visitor's address bar when they land on your website, and it automatically coordinates with the analytics providers you're using to make sure they have access to the UTM data before it's cleaned.

 Your visitors get fresh, clean URLs, and you get clean analytics data!